wp-plugins/user-role-editor/readme.txt

 == Changelog ==
+= 4.0 =
+* 30.06.2013
+* Pro version only: added 'Export/Import' functionality to 'export' all user roles to the local file and 'import' them then to other WordPress blog or other sites of muliti-site WordPress network, or just restore roles to previous state after playing with them with test purpose.
+* Added integration with the Gravity Forms plugin.
+User Role Editor shows Gravity Forms user capabilities at the custom capabilities section.
+* Code is fully restructured and encapsulated to PHP classes.
+Internal global variables are not in use anymore.

 = 3.14.1 =
 * 24.05.2013
 * Bug, which prevented the correct use of WordPress nonces on some installations (Windows), is fixed;